mintegrity-io/mintegrity/README.md

-# MIntegrity - Blockchain Transaction Analysis Framework
+# Mintegrity - Blockchain Transaction Analysis Framework

 MIntegrity is a powerful framework for analyzing blockchain transaction data.
 It enables users to build, visualize, and analyze transaction graphs to gain insights into blockchain networks and identify patterns of behavior.